RakhithJK/dbeaver-cloudbeaver-wiki/Single-Sign-On.md

 1. Go to the Administration menu and enable SAML in the Server configuration tab.
 2. Go to the Identity Providers tab and create a new configuration using SAML IdP (Identity Provider) details.
 3. Open the created configuration and download the metadata file.
-4. Go to SAML IdP website and add the metadata parameters from the file (entityID and Location) to SSO access settings, assign users and add attribute mappings.
+4. Go to SAML IdP website and add the metadata parameters from the file (entityID and Location) to SSO access settings, assign users and add attribute mappings according SAML IdP requerements.

 The new SAML tab becomes available after it in CloudBeaver authentication dialogue with the list of created configurations.
 A user can select a configuration and login to the application using SSO.